Sudha-Chandrika-Anil/Sudha-Chandrika-Anil/README.md

-- 👋 Hi, I’m @Sudha-Chandrika-Anil, MCA student @ Rajagiri College of Social Sciences.
+- 👋 Hi, I’m Sudha-Chandrika-Anil, MCA student @ Rajagiri College of Social Sciences.
 - 👀 I’m interested in reading, painting, sewing and always looking forward to learning new things.
 - 🌱 I’m currently learning C programming , Java ...
 - 💞️ I’m looking to collaborate on projects that challenge and inspire me.